d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 every text sequence
 will have the same length
 to be loaded in minibatches of the same shape.
+Besides, we also record length of the source sequence excluding padding tokens.
+This information will be needed by some models that we will cover later.

 Since the machine translation dataset